• Home

 Krion Platform

-The Krion Platform really is immacculately finished: silky smooth, and reassuringly dead when knocked on.
+The Krion Platform really is immaculately finished: silky smooth, and reassuringly dead when knocked on.
 It is largely made with natural minerals (ATH-Aluminium trihydride) and some high resistance resins.
 Like the Treated Glass Platform, the Krion Platform changes the sound of my system merely by being in place, without using equipment on it.
 That is, I did try “dampening” it (as if that were needed or possible) with a CD player, but that did not change the result.
-No matter if there’s equipment on top, with the platform in place, the sound becomes a little bit more boxy, as if the Apogees gain some coloration aspects of cabinet speakers.
+No matter if there’s equipment on top, with the platform in place, the sound becomes a little bit boxier, as if the Apogees gain some coloration aspects of cabinet speakers.
 This is nothing to be alarmed about as it is an effect that any normal cabinet or wood rack would have.
 It’s just that my setup is entirely free from platforms and as such it becomes obvious as soon as one is added.
 And as mentioned in the earlier Glass Platform review, this is most likely also a function of my setup and the type and placement of the speakers.
 As a result of acoustic reflexions, I assume, the sound becomes more forward in the midrange which I don’t really like but at the same time the midrange aquires a nice sense of focus, which I actually don’t dislike.

 Artesania-Accessories-550pix IMG_2884